August 29, 2018

 The power of reconnecting with old business contacts: how dormant ties can surprise you

 By Malene Bou Zeid

-After deciding to upgrade its production machinery, New Zealand-based Niagara Sawmilling reconnected with System TM, an old business flame that Niagara Sawmilling had lost touch with for ten years.
-Eventually, this reconnection led to an investment in a large System TM cross-cut and finger-jointing line.
+After deciding to upgrade its production machinery, New Zealand-based Niagara Sawmilling reconnected with System TM, an old business contact that Niagara Sawmilling had lost touch with for ten years.
+Eventually, Niagara opted for technological edge by investing in an extensive System TM cross-cut and finger-jointing line.